kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   - in the notebook's empty cell paste this: from keras.models import Sequential
   - run the cell: click Run > Run All Cells or with your cursor inside the cell type Shift+Enter

+    the result should say "Using TensorFlow backend" with no errors

   - position the scroll bar so all results can be seen on your screen and then take a screenshot
   - paste the screenshot in an email to Suzy Stillman and Kerrie Geil